Ahmed-Niyaz/drum-machine-react-app/README.md

 - **Drum Pads: Click or press the corresponding key to play a sound.**
 - **Switch Sound Banks: Toggle between different sets of sounds for varied audio output.**

-## Files

-- **App.jsx**: The main React component that renders the drum machine interface and handles user interactions.
-- **data.js**: Contains the sound data used in the app, including key codes, IDs, and URLs for the sounds.
-- **index.css**: Defines the styling for the app, including imported fonts and Tailwind CSS utilities.
-- **main.jsx**: The entry point of the React application.

 ## Getting Started

 Follow these steps to set up and run the project locally.